 I did it not just on the Supreme Court, but all these other courts.

-I promised you I was gonna eliminate all this, all this, all these burdens, government burdens that are put on business, all these regulations that are stifling business growth.
+I promised you I was going to eliminate all these burdens, government burdens that are put on business, all these regulations that are stifling business growth.

 I told you I was going to invite businesses and incentivize them to build their factories and manufacturing centers in America.

-I told you I was gonna get better trade deals.
+I told you I was going to get better trade deals.

 He'll point to that.

-I told you I wasn't gonna bribe dictators.
+I told you I wasn't going to bribe dictators.

 Well, he met with Kim Jong-un and didn't cost him anything but his time.